Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

 ### Finding the Optimal Number of Topics (k) with TC-W2V

-A critical decision in topic modeling is choosing the number of topics, `k`.
+A critical decision in topic modelling is choosing the number of topics, `k`.
 Too few topics might merge distinct themes, while too many can create overly specific and redundant topics.
-We used Topic Coherence via Word2Vec (TC-W2V), a method that evaluates the semantic relatedness of the top terms within a topic.
+Here Topic Coherence via Word2Vec (TC-W2V) was used, a method that evaluates the semantic relatedness of the top terms within a topic.
 A higher coherence score indicates a more semantically meaningful topic.
-We aimed for `t = 10` terms per topic, as suggested in the original paper.
+Using `t = 10` terms per topic, as suggested in the original paper.

-We iterated through a range of `k` values (10 to 25) and calculated the model coherence for each.
+Iterating through a range of `k` values (10 to 25) and calculating the model coherence for each.

 ```python
 max_model_coherence = 0